-- A) No pupil shall be involuntarily removed by the charter school for any reason unless the parent or guardian of the pupil has been provided written notice of intent to remove the pupil no less than five schooldays before the effective date of the action.
+- A) For students with an IEP including Specialized Academic Instruction: - One (1) missed study skills meeting = 1 missed assignment in terms of % weekly completion - Two (2) consecutive missed study skills meetings = 1 "unexcused absence" - Does not apply to students who only receive speech services - B) No pupil shall be involuntarily removed by the charter school for any reason unless the parent or guardian of the pupil has been provided written notice of intent to remove the pupil no less than five schooldays before the effective date of the action.
 This written notice shall inform him or her of the pupil's right to request a hearing adjudicated by a neutral officer before the effective date of the action.
-(Education Code 47605) - B) In the event that a pupil is referred back to their district of residence, the pupil will be ineligible for re-enrollment at any Olive Grove Charter School for the remainder of the calendar school year.
+(Education Code 47605) - C) In the event that a pupil is referred back to their district of residence, the pupil will be ineligible for re-enrollment at any Olive Grove Charter School for one calendar year (12 months)\. \pending Board approval

-Academic Integrity/Plagiarism Policy
+Academic Integrity/Academic Integrity Intervention Policy

-OGCS expects a full commitment to academic integrity from each student.
+Olive Grove Charter School believes in the importance of Academic Integrity.
 Students are expected to submit original work for all assignments.